 And the tech stock still retains its “moderate buy” analyst consensus rating.
 This is with a $54 price target.
 Get the MU Stock Research Report.

 Last but not least, make sure to make room for Microsoft (NASDAQ:MSFT).
-This is a company that ticks all the boxes when it comes to future trends.
+This is a company that ticks all the boxes when it comes to the best stocks to buy for future trends

 “Leading hyperscale hybrid cloud platform with big runway of growth in AI, IoT, Gaming and other services” explains RBC on the stock’s inclusion in its 2025 portfolio.